Separation Sunday: In popular culture

-Critical reception
+Critical reception and legacy

 The album received an 8.7 on Pitchfork, and ranked at number eight on the 2005 Pazz & Jop critic's poll.
 The album was named the number ten album of the year by Spin.
 Punknews.org ranked the album at number 18 on their list of the year's 20 best releases.

+In October 2025, Paste ranked the album at number 241 on their "250 Greatest Albums of the 21st Century So Far" list, writing: "Move over, American Idiot: When it comes to punk-adjacent, Bible-busting concept albums, The Hold Steady set the standard in 2005 with their second full-length.
+Separation Sunday told one of the most bizarre and ambitious epics of any album in the past twenty-five years."

 Track listing

 All songs written by Craig Finn and Tad Kubler, except where noted.